Expat Taxes in Ecuador

 United States Citizen Taxes in Ecuador

-If you’re a United States citizen, you still need to file your taxes and claim ALL foreign income, including interest and capital gains.
-You will get a foreign earned income tax credit, but you still need to report all your earnings or face a potential audit and fines.
+If you’re a United States citizen, you still need to file your taxes in the U.S. and claim ALL domestic and foreign income, including interest and capital gains.

 The U.S. is one of only 2 countries in the world that taxes based on citizenship instead of residency.
-The only other country is a small island nation off the coast of Ethiopia that charges a modest 2% tax to all citizens not living on the island.
+The only other country is a small island nation off the coast of Ethiopia called Eritrea that charges a modest 2% income tax to all citizens not living on the island, but very few actually pay it.

-Please consult a qualified tax professional in the U.S. to help file your taxes.
+Please consult a qualified tax professional with expertise in expat taxes to help you file.
+We use and recommend Taxes For Expats.

 Hola todos!
 Welcome to my author bio page!
 Let's see.
 Where to begin...
 I grew up in the country on a lake outside a small Kansas farm town.
 As soon as I could, I got the hell outta there!
 Since then, I've lived and/or worked in Kansas City, Washington D.C., Denver, San Francisco, and Ecuador.
 I started and sold a dotcom, wrote a book about it, started a YouTube channel, and now I write a lot.
 Amelia and I have embraced the Unconventional Life and we want to help you do it, too!